Configuration Files Details

 • noColumnToMultiSelect.xml: This is a zero-byte file that is used as an indicator to Notepad++ to not enable the column-mode to multi-edit conversion feature (new to v8.6.1).
 This file needs to be in %AppData%\Notepad++\ for a normal installation and in the portable directory for a local configuration.
 Starting in v8.6.3, this zero-byte file was replaced by Settings > Preferences > Editing 2 > ☐ Enable Column Selection to Multi-Editing; if you used noColumnToMultiSelect.xml in v8.6.1-v8.6.2, to maintain the same behavior, you will need to make sure the new setting is not checkmarked; as of v8.6.3, this file is ignored and does nothing.

-• noEasterEggs.xml: This is a zero-byte file that is used as an indicator to notepad++.exe to not show the “Easter Eggs” in the About Notepad++ dialog (accessed from the ? menu or the default keyboard shortcut F1).
+• noEasterEggs.xml: This is a zero-byte file that is used as an indicator to notepad++.exe to not show the “Easter Eggs” when trying to access the About Notepad++ dialog (accessed from the ? menu or the default keyboard shortcut F1).
 This config file must go in the Notepad++ installation folder; it will not be recognized in the %AppData%\Notepad++ hierarchy or in the cloud settings folder.
+You can find out more about the Easter Eggs in the Command Line Options and Ghost Typing descriptions.

 • noRestartAutomatically.xml: Starting in Notepad++ v8.5.8, Notepad++ is a Restarable App.
 If you would like to disable Notepad++ from being restartable, add an empty config file called noRestartAutomatically.xml into %APPDATA%\Notepad++\ (for normal installations) or the Notepad++ installation directory (for other configuration settings).
 If that file exists, and you’d like Notepad++ to be restartable again, just delete that file.